tiendu/tiendu.github.io/_posts/2026-05-31-the-quiet-road-home-eng.md

 Walked around the flat for no real reason.

-At 34 years old, single, my routine is basically the same most nights.
+At 34, single, my routine is basically the same most nights.
 Drive home.
 Shower.
 Drink water.
 Check the phone.
 Maybe eat something small.
 Maybe look outside for a while.
 Maybe think too much.
 Then sleep later than I should.

 Weekends are a little different.